List of relevant configuration files¶

 Enable Logging with Syslog¶

-As outlined in List of relevant log files, the TeamDrive Registration Server logs critical errors and other notable events in various log files by default.
+As outlined in List of relevant log files, the TeamDrive Web Portal logs critical errors and other notable events in a log file by default.

-to redirect the log output of most server components to a local
+It is now possible to redirect the log output of the Yvva runtime components

 Syslog support is an essential feature for auditing, security and/or compliance reasons, as it allows you to funnel all log messages into a centralized syslog server.